dawsers/hyprscroller/README.md

 # will reset the submap, meaning end the current one and return to the global one
 submap = reset
 ```

-## Specifications

-This is how the plugin should work.
-Anything different is a bug.

-### Creating a window.

-The window should be created in a new column, to the right of the active one.
-The window size should be: *width*: `OneHalf` (one half of the monitor's
-available width) or `column_default_width` if set, and *height*: `Auto`
-(uses the monitor's available space).

-### Moving focus, moving windows.

-When moving focus in a direction, if the focus changes column, it should try
-first to go to the column in that direction if there is one, or if not, to the
-monitor in the same direction (if there is one).
-If none of the previous
-considerations are true, the focus will cycle to the first/last column/window
-of the workspace, depending on the direction of focus.

-When entering a new column, the focus will go to the last active window in
-that column (there is memory).

-### Sizes/Resizing

-Width and Height of a column are independent.

-There are three states for `width`: `OneThird`, `OneHalf` and `TwoThirds`.
-You
-can cycle forward or backwards among them.

-`cyclesize` will resize the width of the active column from the default
-`OneHalf`.
-When using `resizeactive`, the window will resize from its current
-width, and move the column width state to `Free`.

-There are two modes for `height`: `Auto` and `Free`.

-`toggleheight` changes mode.
-The initial, default state is `Auto`. `Auto`
-mode makes a column fit the monitor.
-Resizing any window will push it against
-the others, so the column doesn't change height.

-`Free` mode allows resizing windows independently, and make them at most as
-tall as the monitor.
-No window is ever taller or wider than the monitor.
-When in `Free` mode, the active window is always visible.

-To reset all window sizes in a column, use `resetheight`.
-It will change the
-`height` mode to `Auto` and split the available monitor height in equal parts
-for each window.

-### Standard Dispatchers

-Aside from the *hyprscroller* specific ones, the layout supports *maximized*
-and *fullscreen* windows, the *special* workspace, gaps, borders and most
-*Hyprland* features.
-If something that should work, doesn't, please file an
-issue report.